CodeofHuang/ICDF-Net/README.md

 # Contact

-For questions regarding the code, please do not hesitate to contact us at: dearhyk@126.com
+For any questions related to this work, please do not hesitate to contact us at: dearhyk@126.com